e0958902/tp/docs/UserGuide.md

 #### Take a medication

-When you have taken your medication, you can type `take`, followed by the list index `-l listIndex` printed in the summary list of daily medications to mark it as taken.
-This command is time aware and will mark the index of the medication based on what time of day it is.
-Optionally, you can specify `-m`, `-a`, `-e` to override the time aware feature.
+When you have taken your medication, you can type `take`, followed by the list index `-l listIndex` to mark it as taken.
+You can obtain the list index by entering [`list -t today`](#daily-medications) and refer to the index for the medication you have taken.
+This command is time aware and will mark the index you specified based on what time of day it is.

+> Optionally, you can specify `-m`, `-a`, `-e` to override the time aware feature.

 ```
 Usage: